rushad7/control-toolbox/docs/rep.rst

 System Representation
 ======================

-Currently, systems can be defined by Transfer Functions.
-Support for State Space models will be added in a future update.
+Systems can be defined by Transfer Functions and State Space models.
+Both system representations provide near identical utility.

 Transfer Functions
 ===================

-A Transfer Functions is the Laplace Transform of the ratio of output to input, and are mathematically described as:
+A Transfer Function is the Laplace Transform of the ratio of output to input, and are mathematically described as:

 .. figure:: /shared_images/tf.png
    :align: center